 If you want to be in the hustle and bustle of Boulder and do not want to deal with Boulder’s worsening parking problems there are all kinds of housing options in downtown Boulder – condos, townhomes and single-family houses.
-But there is not a lot of bang for a buck downtown – in 2019 the median single-family home price was $1,300,000 with an average home price of $1,472,000.
-The medium attached dwelling price downtown was $547,500 with an average price of $732,000.
+But there is not a lot of bang for a buck downtown – in 2021 the average single-family home price was $2,489,231 (only one single family home sold in the downtown area in 2022 so the 2021 average is a more accurate figure).
+The average attached dwelling price downtown was $1,689,550 in 2022.

 A historic part of Boulder, large homes many with great porches were built in the late 1800s early 1900s.
 A lot of the homes look their age on the outside but most have had facelifts on the inside creating modern feels with old charm.
 The centerpiece of the neighborhood is Mapleton Avenue – the Park Avenue of Boulder – a wide, tree-lined boulevard.
 This area is very coveted because of its walkability to downtown as well as to hiking trails.

 This neighborhood lies to the east and northeast of East Pearl and was one of the first areas people settled in Boulder.
 It’s proximity to Downtown makes this area very appealing and the price tag for housing is generally lower here than on the west side of downtown with comparable walkability to shops and restaurants – just with more modest homes and less accessibility to trails as you are further away from the Foothills.